 3. How can I get the full text through the MIT Libraries' subscriptions?

 The Full Text - MIT Libraries link should be your first choice.
 If this link is not available, try other links that are displayed, as Google Scholar may find several sources for the same citation.
-When you are unable to find free access to full text through Google Scholar, use the appropriate resources at the MIT Libraries, including: Barton, Vera, and Ask Us to get access to the title.
+When you are unable to find free access to full text through Google Scholar, Search Our Collections to get access to the title.

 4. How comprehensive is Google Scholar?

 Google Scholar searches open access materials, including DSpace, as well as items from many publishers, including some of the resources to which the MIT Libraries subscribe.
 However, Google Scholar only searches a fraction of the published scholarly literature.
-Use Vera to search one of the many databases covering scholarly publications.
+Use the database search to find one of the many databases covering scholarly publications.
 Some of the subject specific databases are ABI/Inform, Compendex, EconLit, ERIC, INSPEC, and Medline.

 5. How do I search by author, or limit to certain publications or dates?

-Use Advanced Scholar Search (click the down arrow in the search box) which allows for author, publication and date range searching.
+Use Advanced Scholar Search which allows for author, publication and date range searching.

 6. What about citation searching?

 Google Scholar provides forward citation searching, automatically extracting and displaying works cited as separate results.
-For backwards and forwards citation searching, use Web of Science available from the MIT Libraries through Vera.
+For backwards and forwards citation searching, use Web of Science available from the MIT Libraries.